-The outer frame is made from rigged tri-core nylon that’s coated with water-resistant SamGuard protection.
-We’re glad they’ve used nylon over polyester, as it’s more durable and puncture-resistant.
-Generally, the bag should withstand light rain without your contents getting wet.
+The outer frame is made from rigged tri-core nylon that’s coated with water-resistant protection.
+We’re glad they’ve used nylon over polyester because it’s much more durable.
+Generally, the bag should withstand light rain without soaking the contents.

 Overall, the bag feels solid and well-made.
 The Spherical spinner wheels roll smooth and in a straight line.
-Due to its dimensions, the bag fits almost all overhead compartments.
-Although with the wheels, the sizes are slightly too large for the most common 22 x 14 x 9 inches restriction, people report that they’ve easily fitted the bag in the airline measuring basket without any problems.
+And due to its dimensions, the bag fits almost all overhead compartments.

 Outside, you’ll find handles on top, sides and the bottom, as well as a retractable handle on top.
-What’s right about the retractable aluminum handle is that it has eight fixed positions (Usually, you get three or four), so it’s more comfortable to pull.
+What’s cool about the retractable aluminum handle is that it has eight fixed positions instead of the usual three or four.

 Between all fabric suitcases that Samsonite offers, we believe that this one is the best.
 Mainly because it’s so affordable, yet offers so many features.